JuliaDynamics/Agents.jl/docs/src/api.md

 add_agent!((1, 1, 1, 1), model)
 add_agent!((2, 1, 1, 1), model)
 for id in ids_in_position((1, 1, 1, 1), model)
-    kill_agent!(id, model)
+    remove_agent!(id, model)
 end
 collect(allids(model))
 ```
-You will notice that only 1 agent got killed.
+You will notice that only 1 agent was removed.
 This is simply because the final state of the iteration of `ids_in_position` was reached unnaturally, because the length of its output was reduced by 1 _during_ iteration.
 To avoid problems like these, you need to `collect` the iterator to have a non dynamic version.

 **Lazy** means that when possible the outputs of the iteration are not collected and instead are generated on the fly.